thisismedium/md/docs/examples/fluid-bindings.rst

 managers similar to ``with-input-from-file`` / ``with-output-to-file`` (defined in R5RS_) and ``with-input-from-string`` / ``with-output-to-string`` (defined in `Gambit-C`_).
-These allow methods using "generic" :func:`read` and :func:`display` operations to have their input and output redirected by the caller.
+These allow methods using the dynamically parameterized :func:`read` and :func:`display` operations to have their input and output redirected by the caller.
 If :obj:`__future__.print_function` is being used, a better implementation would be to override it instead of defining a :func:`display` function.

 .. _R5RS: http://www.schemers.org/Documents/Standards/R5RS/